swilgosz/hanamimastery/data/stray/hanami-architecture-explained.md

 #### 1. Slices

-A **slice** in Hanami is a way for you **to add boundaries to certain parts of your application.** You can think of it as a similar concept to Rails::Engine, but it's much more self-contained and independent of the other parts of the system.
+A **slice** in Hanami is a way for you **to add boundaries to certain parts of your application.** You can think of it as a similar concept to `Rails::Engine`, but it's much more self-contained and independent of the other parts of the system.

-Think of it as mini-applications, completely independent, but available in the same codebase for simplicity.
-If you'll ever want to extract this part to a completely separate project, you'll be able more or less just copy the folder out and paste it to the other service repository, while most of the things will be working out of the box.
+Slices are mini-applications, completely independent, but available in the same codebase for simplicity.
+If you'll ever want to extract this part to a completely separate project, you'll be able more or less just copy the folder out and paste it to the other service repository, while most of the things will be still working out of the box.

 #### 2. Separation of concerns